mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

-\textbf{Impact of drone velocity.} We further evaluate mmE-Loc's robustness under different drone velocities in \fig \ref{fig:velocity}.
-Velocities are categorized as slow ($v < 0.5m/s$), medium ($0.5m/s \leq v < 1m/s$), and rapid ($1m/s \leq v < 1.5m/s$), corresponding to various drone landing stages.
-Although errors of all methods increased with speed, mmE-Loc maintained an average error of 0.11$m$ even in rapid speed scenarios, outperforming baselines by 44\%, 68.5\%, and 52.4\%. \TMCrevise{}{This benefit stems from the high sampling rates of both the event camera and mmWave radar, which enable more frequent observations of the drone, including both 2D imaging and depth measurements.}
+\RR{ \textbf{Impact of drone velocity.} We further evaluate mmE-Loc's performance under different drone velocities in \fig \ref{fig:velocity}.
+The application scenario of mmE-Loc focuses on landing guidance when a delivery drone approaches the landing pad.
+During this phase, the drone typically reduces its speed to ensure precise and stable landing.
+Accordingly, we categorize the flight velocities into three levels: slow ($v < 0.5$ m/s), medium ($0.5$ m/s $\leq$ $v$ $<$ $1$ m/s), and rapid ($1$ m/s $\leq$ $v$ $<$ $1.5$ m/s), corresponding to different stages of the drone’s landing process.
+Although errors of all methods increased with speed, mmE-Loc maintained an average error of 0.11$m$ even in rapid speed scenarios, outperforming baselines by 44\%, 68.5\%, and 52.4\%.
+This benefit stems from the high sampling rates of both the event camera and mmWave radar, which enable more frequent observations of the drone, including both 2D imaging and depth measurements. }